Direct High-Resolution Imaging of Earth-Like Exoplanets: In Situ Imaging

 Holding the planet’s image within one such pixel at \(r=0.70\)\,AU requires lateral alignment better than

-By contrast, current deep‐space navigation—using radio ranging and star trackers—achieves position knowledge at the \(\sim10^3\)\,km level only after many hours of ground‐based tracking \cite{Singer2016}.
-Real‐time control to a few‐thousand‐kilometre precision on a craft coasting at relativistic speeds would demand novel on‐board navigation (e.g.\ pulsar timing or laser beacons) and micro‐thrusters with unprecedented responsiveness, none of which have yet been demonstrated.
+By contrast, current deep-space navigation---using radio ranging and star trackers---achieves position knowledge at the \(\sim10^3\)\,km level only after many hours of ground-based tracking \cite{Singer2016}.
+Real-time control to a few-thousand-kilometre precision on a craft coasting at relativistic speeds would demand novel on-board navigation (e.g.\ pulsar timing or laser beacons) and micro-thrusters with unprecedented responsiveness, none of which have yet been demonstrated.